Weak Coupling Theory of Magic-Angle Twisted Bilayer Graphene

-Because of the partial cancellation between exchange and correlation effects, discussed again below in connection with flavor ferromagnetism, the difference between MATBG and decoupled bilayers is dominated by the SCH energy plotted in Fig.~\ref{Fig:Exc_unbroken}(c) and defined in SM~\ref{SM:scHartree}.
+Because of the partial cancellation between exchange and correlation effects, discussed again below in connection with flavor ferromagnetism, the difference between MATBG and decoupled bilayers is dominated by the SCH energy \cite{SeeSM} plotted in Fig.~\ref{Fig:Exc_unbroken}(c).
 The SCH energy is calculated relative to its value at CN, and its slope at CN is finite because the bare flat bands are centered around $\varepsilon_{\text{fb}} \approx 12$ meV (see Fig.~\ref{Fig:SCH_FS}) in the non-local BM model we employ.
 The chemical potential $\mu$, the energy to add a single-electron increases steadily as the flat bands are filled mainly because of Hartree effects.
 We find that the chemical potential difference between full and empty flat bands is $\sim 50$ meV.
 When the bands are nearly empty, added electrons occupy regions in the moir\'e unit cell in which the mean-field potential from remote band electrons is most attractive.
 When the bands are nearly filled, on the other hand, it follows from approximate particle-hole symmetry that electrons occupy the same region but the Hartree mean-field potential is now repulsive.

 In Fig.~\ref{Fig:Exc_unbroken}(d) we compare our results for the filling factor dependence of the chemical potential across the full range of flat band filling with experimental results published in Ref.~\cite{zondiner2020cascade}.
 The total shift in chemical potential is somewhat larger in experiment than in theory.
 Since the states near the full and empty flat band limit are not expected to be strongly correlated, we attribute this small discrepancy to weak mixing between flat and remote bands and small inaccuracies in the continuum model we employ.
 The most striking feature of these results is shared between theory and experiment, namely that the chemical potential increases approximately linearly with band filling factor \cite{zondiner2020cascade,wong2020cascade,Tomarken_capacitance2019, scHF_Cea_2022}.
-In MATBG experiments, structures do emerge at some filling factors that are thought to be due to first order flavor-symmetry breaking phase transitions, which we now address.
+In MATBG experiments, structures do emerge at some filling factors that are thought to be due to first order flavor-symmetry breaking phase transitions at low temperatures, which we now address, and at higher temperatures to surviving local moment fluctuations \footnote{One important limitation of the weak-coupling approach is that it does not capture the influence of unordered fluctuating local moments.}.